32bitmicro/Malinki/README.md

 3. Expand user base

-Recent opening of the Videocore spec will allow to unlock 24 GFLOPS of the available compute power and will lead to developing new applications accelerated by the GPU.
+Recent opening of the Videocore spec will unlocking 24 GFLOPS of the available compute power and will lead to developing new applications accelerated by the GPU.
 Robust mechanical form factor will open applications in robotics.